oliviamiller/generator-go-module/README.md

 ``` bash
 go mod tidy
 ```
 Then, add defintions for the function stubs prior to building the module.

-Note that Board and Camera modules are currently unsupported.
+Note that Board, Input, and Camera modules are currently unsupported.